-Disable Language Leave this checkbox unselected to support Delphi code generation.
+Language support Delphi code generation.
 Select this option to disable Delphi code support.
 Options for the current user Specifies the options used for the current user; these options apply to all models that are accessed by the user.

 Delphi Options - Model